Sailing with a service animal.

-Your dog must wear its harness, or undershirt, at all times when not in the stateroom.
-Due to the nature of cruising, we are unable to provide a safe off-leash area for assistance dogs.
+Your animal must wear its leash, or harness, at all times when not in the stateroom.
+Due to the nature of cruising, we are unable to provide a safe off-leash area for service animals.

-We carry small and large canine life jackets on each of our vessels.
+We carry small and large animal life jackets on each of our vessels.
 The relevant life jacket will be placed in your stateroom alongside your own.

 Disembarkation in ports of call.

-It is the responsibility of the owner to research each country’s individual regulations, including re-entry to the UK, in order to go ashore with their assistance dog.
+It is the responsibility of the owner to research each country’s individual regulations, including re-entry to the United States, in order to go ashore with their service animal.

-Cunard cannot be held responsible should your dog be denied entry upon disembarkation in Southampton for not following DEFRA regulations.
+Cunard cannot be held responsible should your animal be denied entry upon disembarkation in the United States for not following regulations.

 Food and bedding.

-Please ensure that you bring a suitable supply of all dry dog food and water bowls plus any applicable blankets and bedding.
-Dogs can only be fed in the stateroom, and under no circumstance should your dog be fed “tidbits” in any public areas.
+Please ensure that you bring a suitable supply of all dry food and water bowls plus any applicable blankets and bedding.
+Animals can only be fed in the stateroom, and under no circumstance should your animal be fed food or treats in any public areas.

-We do allow assistance dogs into our buffet restaurants.
-However, your dog must remain at the table.
+We do allow service animals into our restaurants.
+However, your animal must remain at the table, on the floor and leashed.
 Should you be traveling alone, our crew will be happy to assist you with food selection and carry your tray back to the table.

 The vessel will provide a wooden 4ft x 4ft box that will be filled with mulch.
 Your stateroom location will determine exactly where the “litter box” will be placed, and we will endeavor to ensure that this is as close to your stateroom as possible without compromising safety.